 These Guidelines are to be interpreted in accordance with clause 2 of the Deed.

-1.3 Government contact details
+1.3 Important contact details

 The SWP is a whole-of-government program that is led by the department.
-The department manages the SWP in partnership with other Australian Government agencies.
+The department manages the SWP in partnership with other Australian Government agencies and the Pacific Labour Facility (PLF).